1. Home

 If you are dealing with an elderly patient with an imbalanced nutrition diagnosis, you may have to assess depression nursing diagnosis or altered mental status nursing diagnosis.
 These are common psychological-related factors that will lead to imbalanced nutrition in an older adult.

 When you diagnose correctly, your patient will recover quickly from nutritional disorders.
 So before you diagnose, ensure you understand the condition characteristics.
-As we discussed in the other articles, the risk for bleeding nursing diagnosis, there are two types of diagnosis, medical and nursing.
+As we discussed in the other articles, the risk for bleeding nursing diagnosis, there are two types of diagnosis: medical and nursing.
 An accurate nursing diagnosis will lead to the best care plan for the patient, whether an adult, child, elderly, or individuals with underlying conditions.

 To Wrap Up